HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/tune_initial_portal_performance.md

 helm upgrade -n dxns -f install-deploy-values.yaml -f ./install-hcl-dx-deployment/performance/webengine-performance-rendering.yaml dx-deployment ./install-hcl-dx-deployment
 ```

-In this command, the first "-f" for install-deploy-values.yaml refers to the helm chart for non-performance changes.
+In this command, the first "-f" for install-deploy-values.yaml refers to the helm chart for non-performance changes (e.g. the global changes).
 The second "-f" for webengine-performance-rendering.yaml is the helm chart for performance changes specifically for the initial tunings of a rendering environment.

-Note that the WebEngine pod(s) need to be restarted to pick up any changes in the due to the helm changes because a helm upgrade in the currently running pod(s) are not subject to the these changes.
+Note that the WebEngine pod(s) need to be restarted to pick up any changes in the WebEngine pod(s) because a helm upgrade in the currently running pod(s) are not subject to properties file changes.

 **Notes**